In one of my posts on BPM cycles, I wrote that I see BPM as activities happening on different levels:

 Data that flows between processes

 Most organizations have more than one process.
 For example; the pizzeria might have a process for pizza delivery and one for pizza take away.
-They probably also have a process to keep inventories (of tomatoes, dough, boxes etc.) on the right level.
+They probably also have a process to keep enough inventory (of tomatoes, dough, boxes etc.).

 Data flows between these processes.
-Because when you make 50 pizza’s at an evening this has its influence on the level of inventories.
-So some data comes out of processes (50 pizza’s made) and has influence on other data (inventory of dough)
+Because when you make 50 pizza’s at an evening, this changes the level of inventories.
+So some data comes out of processes (50 pizza’s made) and has effect on other data (inventory of dough)

 So “Deliver pizza” and “Keep inventory on desired level” are 2 processes that have a relationship.
 That relationship is not the flow of a case, but it is based on data that is generated in those processes: